Creating a climate transition plan

 4. Gather relevant information and check it against your framework

-Most frameworks will require reporting on governance, GHG metrics and targets, climate risk assessment, decarbonisation actions planned / implemented, costs and finance of the plan, change impact assessment, and timelines.
+Most frameworks will require reporting on governance, GHG metrics and targets, climate risk assessment, decarbonisation actions planned or implemented, costs and finance of the plan, change impact assessment, and timelines.
 Work with your team to gather evidence of what you already have in place and compare it to your chosen framework(s).

 5. Make a plan to report